UWRealityLab/xrcapstone-team-template/README.md

 In this repository:

 - `.gitattributes`: Git file handling configuration.
+Edit this to modify how different files are treated.
 - `.gitignore`: Files that should not be managed by git.
+Edit this to ignore more or less stuff.
-- `LICENSE`: MIT license.
+- `LICENSE`: MIT License.
 Change as needed.
-- `.github/pull_request_template.md`: Helpful template that ensures you have everything you need to submit code.
+- `.github/pull_request_template.md`: Helpful template that ensures you have everything you need to submit work.
 Customize as needed.
 - `README.md`: This file.

 # Setup instructions